In situ manufacture or assembly of work equipment and plant

-- complete ready to use CE marked products (eg machinery) supplied with a Declaration of Conformity (DoC) and appropriately labelled and conformity marked
+- complete ready to use products (eg machinery) supplied with a Declaration of Conformity (DoC) and appropriately labelled and conformity marked

-- complete ready to use products without a CE mark or DoC, because no relevant product Directive applies
+- complete ready to use products without a DoC, because no specific product legislation applies

 - Partly Completed Machinery supplied with a Declaration of Incorporation (DoI) intended for incorporation into or assembled with other machinery, other partly completed machinery or equipment, thereby forming a machine

-- Safety Components or Interchangeable equipment (both as defined), and so supplied with a Declaration of Conformity and CE marked
+- Safety Components or Interchangeable equipment (both as defined), and so supplied with a Declaration of Conformity and appropriately marked

-- components, including basic structural parts, without a CE mark, because no relevant product Directive applies.
+- components, including basic structural parts, without conformity marking, because no specific product legislation applies.